vharg/FlowDIR/FlowDir instructions.md

-## FlowDir (2.0) 2021
+## FlowDIR 2021
 *Elly Tennant, Susanna Jenkins, Sebastien Biass*

-FlowDir is a MATLAB tool for forecasting the travel directions of effusive volcanic hazards (lava flows and block and ash flows).
-This page is meant as a quick start guide, for more information and an understanding of how FlowDir works please refer to Tennant et al., (...).
-FlowDir was written using MATLAB 2021a.
+FlowDIR is a MATLAB tool for forecasting the travel directions of effusive volcanic hazards (lava flows and block and ash flows).
+This page is meant as a quick start guide, for more information and an understanding of how FlowDIR works please refer to Tennant et al., (...).
+FlowDIR was written using MATLAB 2021a.
 Before starting ensure that you have the following MATLAB toolboxes installed: mapping; image processing, parallel computing.

 ### Getting started